 If you are a veteran, or a dependent of a veteran, you may be eligible for educational benefits while attending Contra Costa College.
 For assistance contact the Admissions and Records Office, SSC-115, (510) 215-3931 or go to our website at www. contracosta.edu.
-This office provides information on veteran's educational benefits, assists with inquiries to the Veterans Administration, helps resolve benefit payment difficulties, and certifies veterans for educational benefits.
+This office provides information on veteran's educational benefits, assists with inquiries to the Veterans Administration, helps resolve benefit payment difficulties and certifies veterans for educational benefits.
+Further assistance can be located in the Veterans Resource Center located in SAB-109.
+The veterans program coordinator can assist you with accessing campus and off campus resources as well as help you navigate the certification process.
+For more information call (510) 215-6774.